 The job of movements is to keep brewing up the gale-force winds that shift our political landscape.

-work.
+All of this is to say: Read President Obama’s decision as the decision of a weathervane.
+That’s not an attack — that’s pretty much the way politics work.
 The (interlocking) combination of a strong movement, strong alternative sources of energy, and the strong signal from the natural world make it easier for him to reject Keystone than approve it.
 There are other signs of the direction this political wind is now blowing: New York attorney general Eric Schneiderman, for instance, has issued subpoenas to the word’s richest and most powerful company, asking Exxon to explain its catalogue of deceptions over the last quarter century.
 That’s a gutsy move — but in this new context not a suicidal one.
 Maybe it’s even a brilliant one politically, which could end up making him a hero in the mold of Teddy Roosevelt breaking up the Standard Oil trust.

 ALSO FROM YALE e360Rallying Hip Hop Culture For A More Inclusive Climate Fight